JenSeReal/otel-getting-started/tutorial/content/labs/use_case_scenarios/_index.md

 We are not going to analyze individual metrics in this chapter.
 This is more meant to demonstrate the breadth of information, which the standard OpenTelemetry agent for Java provides.
 This is similar to the analysis in the traces section.

 If the collected metrics of the auto-configured agents are not enough, manual instrumentation can be used.
-It also becomes ovious that there are no Python or Flask metrics being collected.
+It also becomes obvious that there are no Python or Flask metrics being collected.
 This is how the configuration is set up in this case.